 A good use for this would be, for example, a product review post.

-Instead of sending visitors back to Google again from your review articles, you could actually send them to the product page itself, maybe containing your affiliate link.
+Instead of sending visitors back to Google, again from your review articles, you could actually send them to the product information page itself using your affiliate link.

-Once again this could be seen as being a little too forceful or sneaky even, but it’s an option for you to use to boost your affiliate earnings if you have an affiliate review website perhaps.
+But, once again, this could be seen as being a little too forceful or sneaky even, but it’s an option for you to use to boost your affiliate earnings at your own risks.

-- Get search engine rankings boost by lowering your overall bounce rate.
+- Get a search engine ‘rankings boost’ by lowering your overall bounce rate.

 - Redirect lost traffic to a special discount, coupon pages.